Image

 The Plan:

-• Up to $250 for pregnant and postpartum individuals
+• Up to $250 for pregnant and postpartum woman

-• Up to $150 for people with Medicaid insurance or those without insurance
+• Up to $150 for people Medicaid members and the uninsured

 • Up to $150 for people using menthol flavored tobacco products